 Urinary Tract Infections

-Symptoms like pain during sex or urination are common signs of an STD, but they can also indicate a bacterial infection in your urinary tract.
-If you have a urinary tract infection (UTI), the team at Urology Associates can help.
+Symptoms such as pain during sex or discomfort while urinating can sometimes be signs of a sexually transmitted disease (STD), but they may also indicate a bacterial infection in the urinary tract.
+If you are experiencing symptoms of a urinary tract infection (UTI), the team at Urology Associates of Charleston can provide evaluation, diagnosis, and appropriate treatment.

 Questions and Answers